 Our big PR case study result came from being flexible, organised and creative around Duncan Scott.
 We were able to meet him at specific times and proposed engaging social and PR content, as we describe:

 Although a double Olympic silver medallist, Duncan Scott was still relatively unknown with the Scottish public.
 An added issue was that his time as the LtS ambassador was strictly limited to short ‘contractual obligations’.
 With only a one hour with him before he travelled to Australia, we recorded a programme of ‘Daily Dunks’ videos; short vignettes in which Duncan talked about himself/life as an elite swimming/the importance of swimming.
 To further propel Duncan’s profile and link to LtS, we conceived and created ‘Challenge Duncan’.
 It is a unique, interactive game which challenges people to ‘air swim’ to try to match the speed of Duncan’s 100m freestyle British record of 47.9 seconds.

-Challenge Duncan has yet to be formally launched but has been trialled at LtS launch events to great success and a plan is being finalised for it to tour sports and swimming venues across Scotland.
+At that stage Challenge Duncan had yet to be formally launched but had been trialled at LtS launch events to great success and a plan was being finalised for it to tour sports and swimming venues across Scotland.